fullstackhero/dotnet-starter-kit/README_DOCKER.md

      docker-compose up -d --build

-from the root project folder and your site will be available at https://localhost:5060/swagger
+from the root project folder and if everything builds fine, your api should be available at `https://localhost:5060/swagger`

+**!!
+There are more docker-compose examples under the deployments folder !!**